 Thousands of individuals living in and around Huntsville, Alabama, own and ride motorcycles.
-Whether you like to leisurely cruise around the Monte Sano District or speed down I-565, your motorcycles may be a well-loved hobby and way of life.
+Whether you like to cruise around the Monte Sano District or speed down I-565, your motorcycles may be a well-loved hobby and way of life.
 Unfortunately, this love of the open road also increases your risk of being in a serious accident.
-Unlike vehicles that offer numerous safety features, motorcycles can do little to protect you during a collision.
-In the 1,601 motorcycle-related accidents that occurred in Alabama in 2015, there were 1,254 injuries and 74 fatalities.
+Unlike vehicles with numerous safety features, motorcycles can do little to protect you during a collision.

 As a motorcycle rider, you need to be aware of the most common causes of motorcycle accidents.
 This may enable you to avoid an accident.
 However, if you were part of an accident already, it can also guide the investigation in determining what went wrong and who is responsible.

 Some of the most common causes of motorcycle accidents include:

 Whether you were on a motorcycle and hit by a vehicle, or in a car or truck when a motorcycle caused a crash, our experienced and trusted Huntsville motorcycle accident lawyers can help you seek compensation for your injuries here in Huntsville.

 Being involved in a motorcycle accident almost always leads to injuries.
 You may escape an incident mostly intact, suffering from road rash and other minor bumps and bruises.
 However, if you were on a motorcycle colliding with another moving vehicle, you will likely experience significant injuries resulting in long-term or permanent consequences.

 If you were injured in a motorcycle accident, the next step should be filing an insurance claim.
 When another rider or motorist is at fault, you will file a third-party claim against their auto insurance policy.
 If the other driver was an employee and on the clock at the time of the crash, you will probably file a claim against their employer’s insurance policy.